What Does It Mean To Have Faith?

-In this video, Rabbi Fohrman explores a famous midrash about the birth of Moses and unpacks Miriam's story, showing her to be a woman of great faith.
-Pointing to Miriam's example, he explains what it means to truly have faith.
+In this video, Rabbi Fohrman explores a famous Midrash about the birth of Moses and unpacks Miriam's story, showing her to be a woman of great faith.
+Pointing to Miriam's example, he explains what it means to truly have faith in God.

 Hi everybody, this is Rabbi David Fohrman and welcome to Parshat Beshalach.

 Chazal say a fascinating thing.
-They say, if you want to understand why Miriam sings this song, you need to understand two things:
+They say, if you want to understand why Miriam sang this song, you need to understand two things:

 A. that she was a Prophetess; and,